Tight MIP Formulations for Optimal Operation and Investment of Storage Including Reserves: Introduction

+Tighter formulations for specific storage devices have been found, such as by Baldick et al.\cite{baldickOptimizationFormulationsStorage2023} for pumped storage hydroelectric generators.
 For a basic storage operation MIP model, Pozo~\cite{pozoConvexHullFormulations2023} recently obtained two different convex hull formulations: a vertex representation and a hyperplane representation. \hlyellow{Though not clearly stated in their paper, their formulations describe the convex hull of the problem for only one time period.
 Additional constraints would be needed to describe the convex hull for a multi-period problem, resulting in a model that likely grows exponentially in size w.r.t. the number of time periods.
 However, the single-period convex hull formulation can be incorporated into a multi-period formulation, which is then tighter than the commonly used formulation.} They demonstrate that incorporating this multi-period LP formulation in a multi-period Set-Point Tracking problem prevents simultaneous charging and discharging more often than the LP relaxation of the commonly used MIP model.
+Yu et al.\cite{yuTightPowerEnergy2023} presented the same findings, as well as some additional facets for three periods.

-\hlcyan{However, there are several downsides to the LP formulation obtained by Pozo\cite{pozoConvexHullFormulations2023}.
-First, we observe that their formulation contains several redundant constraints.
+\hlcyan{However, there are several downsides to the LP formulations obtained by Pozo\cite{pozoConvexHullFormulations2023}} and Yu et al.\cite{yuTightPowerEnergy2023}\hlcyan{.
+First, we observe that the formulation by Pozo contains several redundant constraints.
 Half of the constraints can be removed, which }\hlred{decreases the size }\hlcyan{of the model.
-Second, their convex hull formulation }\hlred{does not contain the original binary variable.
-Therefore, their multi-period LP approximation cannot be used to solve the original multi-period MIP storage operation problem. }\hlgreen{Last, Pozo does not consider reserves and investment decisions in its model. }
+Second, the convex hull by Pozo formulation }\hlred{does not contain the original binary variable.
+Therefore, their multi-period LP approximation cannot be used to solve the original multi-period MIP storage operation problem. }Last, neither Pozo nor Yu et al. consider reserves or investment decisions in their models.

 \hlgreen{Thus, developing a tight MIP model for the optimal storage operation problem remains an open question in the literature, as well as finding the convex hull of storage problems that include reserves and investments.}